Jodosoft/Libraries/README.md

 > Note: This package contains work in progress.

-Provides numeric types with built-in protection from overflow.
+Provides numeric value types and utilities that protect from overflow.
 Useful for preventing unexpected negative/positive, infinite or `NaN` values.

+### Numeric value types

+> Note: These types increases CPU and memory usage compared to using built-in numeric types.
+See the [Performance](#performance) section for more details.

-Usage is the same as with primitive numeric types, but with different results in cases of overflow and division by zero, as demonstrated by the following code example:
+Usage is the same as with built-in numeric types, but with different results in cases of overflow and division by zero, as demonstrated by the following code example:
 ```csharp
 var x = cint.MaxValue + 1;
 Console.WriteLine(x);  // output: 2147483647